About this programme

 The collaborative projects should be innovative and focused on creating possibilities for future new technologies, services or processes that will eventually lead to commercialisation.

-• Health and biotechnology; and
+• Health and Medical Technologies

-• Other areas of interest (if any).
+• Other areas of interest

 About DST and TDB